+Figure 1 provides a comparison of inflation rates for the countries used in this study.
 Those countries with "true" floating exchange rates (Jamaica and Guyana), display a similar trend in their inflation rates, with rates oscillating around a certain average up until the 1990's, after which there is a spike in the data.
-While the inflation rates in countries with a fixed exchange rate (Barbados) or a managed float (Trinidad and Tobago), tend to evolve in a similar pattern to each other, which is different from those of floating exchange rate countries.
+While the inflation rates in countries with a fixed exchange rate (Barbados) or a managed float (Trinidad and Tobago), tend to evolve in a similar pattern to each other, but one that is different from that of floating exchange rate countries.
 In the latter group, rates were highest at the beginning of the sample period and gradually declined.
-(See Figure 1 in the Appendix for a comparison of inflation rates for the countries used in this study).
 In this section, the inflationary process is divided into decades, in order to capture significant movements over a short time span within the Caribbean.